Send to app

 A direct app launch opens the coding tool now.

-Terminal opens the work in a saved local folder and runs a configured command such as Claude Code or OpenCode.
+Terminal opens the work in a saved local folder and runs a configured command.
 Terminal launch is macOS-only from Desktop.

-The coding tool or worker should produce evidence that belongs back on the work: a comment, plan, pull request, external URL, blocker, or completion note.
+Check that the tool or agent produced evidence on the work item: a comment, plan, pull request, external URL, blocker, or completion note.

-Treat agent output as delivery evidence, not automatic approval.
-Review the code, tests, pull request, or linked result before marking the underlying work done.
+Agent output is delivery evidence, not automatic approval.
+Review the code, tests, pull request, or linked result before marking the work done.

 For the Deliver Work concept page, see AI Handoff.
 For the CLI equivalent, see Use in Terminal.